This project is actively being developed.

 - role: linux-from-scratch

-Once the Ansible environment is in place, the next phase focuses on preparing the dedicated LFS disk and configuring the target system for the initial build chapters.
+Once the Ansible environment is in place, the next section focuses on preparing the dedicated LFS disk and configuring the target system for the initial build chapters.

 Configuring LFS Prerequisite Tasks